Arijit1000/Url-Shortener/README.md

-# URL Shortener Service
+# URL Shortener

-> API to create short urls using Node, Express and MongoDB
+> This is a url-shortener used to create short urls using Node, Express and MongoDB

 ## Quick Start